School:Education and Social Care

 Areas of Expertise: Education and teaching

-Most recently, Sarah has lectured at the University of Northampton - mostly in Special Educational Needs and Inclusion (SENI) - and at the University of Birmingham on their Distance Learning SEBD and Autism (Children’s) courses.
-Whilst lecturing, she has worked with professionals from a variety of settings including: mainstream schools; special schools; pupil referral units; secure units; alternative provision and residential schools both here in the UK and Worldwide.
+Most recently, she has lectured at the University of Northampton - mostly in Special Educational Needs and Inclusion (SENI) - and at the University of Birmingham on their Distance Learning SEBD and Autism (Children’s) courses.
+Whilst lecturing, she has worked with professionals from a variety of settings including mainstream schools, special schools, pupil referral units, secure units, alternative provision, and residential schools, both here in the UK and worldwide.

 Fellow of the Higher Education Authority

 Wall, S., 2017.
 The Attuned School: the effects, and effectiveness, of developing relationships between pupils with attachment difficulties and significant adults.
 University of Birmingham.